 Gnocchi ($8) – Miniature potato dumplings, deep-fried with squash, bacon, parmesan

 As I noted above, I’m not too much into vegetables.
-When Crystal first brought these three things out, I was actually shocked that we got two vegetables dishes that I asked if the remaining courses would have a lot of vegetable items.
+When Crystal first brought these three things out, I was actually shocked that we got two vegetable dishes that I asked if the remaining courses would have a lot of vegetable items.
 However, I was surprised that even I enjoyed them.

 The Asparagus Benedict was very inventive.
 The entire menu pretty much is home-made and the house-smoked bacon is no exception.
 It sort of reminded me of Smoked Meat from Montreal.